StatBiomed/SNPmanifold/docs/install.rst

   pip install -U SNPmanifold

-Alternatively, you can install from this GitHub repository for the latest (often development) version by the following command line
+Alternatively, you can install from this GitHub repository for the latest (often development) version by the following command line:

 .. code-block:: bash